Gjin Bua Shpata: Family

 His genealogical tree is not well documented.
 It was first outlined by Karl Hopf in his Chroniques Greco-Romanes (p.
 531) and by K. Sathas in the 19th century but a newer study finds that those works have many mistakes and gaps.
 Hopf's genealogy of the Shpata family is "altogether inaccurate".
 According to it, his father was Pietro, the lord of Angelokastron and Delvina (1354) during the reign of Serbian emperor Stefan Dušan (r.
 1331–55).
 It is known that Shpata had a brother, Skurra Bua Shpata.

 G. Schiró studied the genealogy of Shpata based on the original sources, i.e. the "Chronicle of Ioannina" and the "Chronicle of Tocco", but also on the Venetian archives.
 He proposed that Pietro Bua had not only three sons but four and that John had only daughters.
 His daughter Irene married three times.
 He believes that the family was extinct with the death of Jakob in 1416.
 Other people, mainly condottieri, with the name "Bua" are not blood relatives of this family but this name was used by many as first name since it became famous.
+Gjin Bua Shpata's first name was Bua, while the name Spata appears to him as a second name.